Fire Departments

 honor roll currently displayed on the front of the station to

-commemorates the deceased members of Hurontown Fire & Rescue who have
+commemorates the deceased members of Hurontown Fire who have

 proudly served the Department over the years.